Editor choice

 Unwanted Pop-Ups.
 One of the most obvious signs that your network is under attack is pop-up windows.
 One mouse click can lead to a dozen or more floating pop-ups, mouse-over ads, or mass attack ads.

 Disabled Maintenance or Anti Virus Programs.
-When Malware infects your computer, it will often protect itself by disabling programs that would typically detect and remove it.
+When Malware infects your computer, it will often protect itself by disabling programs that typically detect and remove it.
 So if you notice that security programs fail to work, that could signal a malicious attack.

 1. Only Use Trusted Antivirus and Malware Software